tdongsi/tdongsi.github.io/source/resume/index.markdown

 **Software Engineer II in Quality**, Intuit Inc. (12/2014 - present)

-* Design and implement test frameworks to facilitate automated unit and functional testing in Big Data projects for QuickBooks Online ecosystem.
+* Design and implement test frameworks to facilitate automated unit and functional testing in **Big Data** projects for QuickBooks Online ecosystem.
   Work with developers and data scientists on project requirements to make informed testing decisions and develop/evangelize appropriate test solutions.
 * Recent Projects and Achievements:
-  * Designed and implemented a test automation framework to facilitate automated unit/functional testing of SQL scripts, verifying Extract-Transform-Load (ETL) processes between data sources (e.g., Netezza, Hive, HDFS, Vertica), and validating data consistency and integrity.
+  * Designed and implemented a test automation framework to facilitate automated unit/functional testing of **SQL scripts**, verifying Extract-Transform-Load (**ETL**) processes between data sources (e.g., Netezza, Hive, HDFS, Vertica), and validating data consistency and integrity.
   * Achievements: Multiple successful releases of datamart use cases, approved and used by business analysts and data scientists.
-Two Intuit Spotlight Awards for demonstrating [“Learn Fast”](/download/awards/2015_Learn_Fast.pdf) and [“Deliver Awesome”](/download/awards/2015_Deliver_Awesome.pdf).
+Two **Intuit Spotlight Awards** for demonstrating [“Learn Fast”](/download/awards/2015_Learn_Fast.pdf) and [“Deliver Awesome”](/download/awards/2015_Deliver_Awesome.pdf).

 <!--
 *Recent Projects and Achievements*: